Bahá’í News/Issue 302/Text

 In other news items, Bahá’í News reports that the Eastern Ontario Teaching Committee sponsored a conference at Belleville on November 27.
 At an evening public meeting, the theme, "A Design for Living," emphasized the positive effect the Bahá’í teachings can have on our daily lives.

-A two-clay teaching conference was held at Ottawa on the week end of December 3-4.
+A two-day teaching conference was held at Ottawa on the week end of December 3-4.
 The discussion program brought out the responsibility of the individual to the Guardian, the Administrative Order, the Ten-Year Crusade, and to the building of the edifice of God on earth.

-Laurenfian Summer School
+Laurentian Summer School[edit]

 The Laurentian Bahá’í Summer School has announced its dates for the coming season, July 21 to August 5, 1956.
 Theme of the classes will be "The Development of the Individual."

-Local Spiritual Assembly of Ottawa, Ontario, Canada, Incorporated June 7, 1955.
+Local Spiritual Assembly of Ottawa, Ontario, Canada, incorporated June 7, 1955.

 ARE YOU COMING TO THE CONVENTION?[edit]